Patrick-xiao/Sentibot/README.md

-Sentiment Analysis Project: Fine - Tuning BERT for Sentiment Classification
-1. Project Overview
-This project focuses on fine - tuning the BERT model using a dataset containing text and corresponding labels for sentiment analysis.
-By leveraging the power of BERT, we aim to build a robust model that can accurately classify the sentiment of given text as positive, negative, or neutral.
-The project consists of two main parts: model training and online deployment.
-2. Project Structure
-The project is organized into the following directory structure: plaintext
-.
-├── Online_Deployment
-│   ├── sentibot_online.html
-│   └── Sentibot_website.txt
-├── Sentibot_training
-│   ├── Sentibot_training.ipynb
-│   ├── performance_evaluation4.csv
-│   └── sentiment_analysis.csv
-Explanation of Each Component
-Online_Deployment:
-sentibot_online.html: A static HTML page that allows users to input text and get the predicted sentiment.
-Sentibot_website.txt: Contains the link to the deployed static webpage on the server, which can be accessed directly.
-Sentibot_training:
-Sentibot_training.ipynb: The core Jupyter Notebook file that outlines the entire process of training the model using the provided dataset. performance_evaluation4.csv: A CSV file presenting the performance of the trained model.
-It has three columns: text, sentiment, and predict_sentiment. sentiment_analysis.csv: The original dataset used for training the model, which includes text and corresponding sentiment labels.
-3. Installation and Setup
-Prerequisites
-Python 3.x
-A compatible web browser for accessing the online deployment Install Dependencies
-The project relies on several Python libraries.
-You can install them using the following command: bash pip install torch transformers pandas
-4. How to Use
-Model Training
-Navigate to the Sentibot_training directory.
-Open the Sentibot_training.ipynb file using Jupyter Notebook or JupyterLab.
-Run each cell in the notebook sequentially.
-The notebook will guide you through the data pre - processing, model fine - tuning, and evaluation steps.
-Online Deployment
-Local Testing:
-Open the sentibot_online.html file in your web browser.
-You can then input text and see the predicted sentiment.
-Server - based Access:
-Open the Sentibot_website.txt file and copy the provided link.
-Paste the link into your web browser to access the deployed application.
-5. Dataset
-sentiment_analysis.csv: This is the raw dataset used for training the model.
-It contains text samples and their corresponding sentiment labels. performance_evaluation4.csv: This file is generated after the model training and evaluation.
-It provides insights into how well the model performs on a test set, with columns for the original text, actual sentiment, and predicted sentiment.
-6. Contribution
-If you want to contribute to this project, please follow these steps:
-Fork this repository to your GitHub account.
-Create a new branch for your feature or bug fix: git checkout -b new - feature - branch.
-Make your changes and test them thoroughly.
-Commit your changes with a clear and concise commit message.
-Push your branch to your forked repository: git push origin new - feature - branch.
-Create a pull request from your branch to the main repository.
-7. License
-This project is licensed under the MIT License.
-Please see the LICENSE file for more details.
-8. Contact
-If you have any questions, suggestions, or issues, feel free to open an issue on the GitHub repository.
+# Sentiment Analysis Project

+This project aims to fine-tune a BERT model using a dataset containing text and label for sentiment analysis.
+It includes both the training process and an online deployment for real-time sentiment prediction.

+## Project Structure

+### Online_Deployment

+- **sentibot_online.html**: A static HTML file that serves as a web interface for sentiment analysis.
+Users can input text and get the sentiment prediction directly on this webpage.
+- **Sentibot_website.txt**: Contains the link to the deployed static webpage on a server.
+You can visit this link to use the sentiment analysis tool online.

+### Sentibot_training

+- **Sentibot_training.ipynb**: The core Jupyter Notebook file that contains the complete training process of the BERT model.
+It includes data preprocessing, model fine-tuning, and evaluation.
+- **performance_evaluation4.csv**: A CSV file that records the performance of the trained model.
+It has three columns: `text`, `sentiment`, and `predict_sentiment`, showing the original text, true sentiment, and predicted sentiment respectively.
+- **sentiment_analysis.csv**: The original dataset used for training the BERT model.
+It contains the text samples along with their corresponding sentiment labels.

+## Getting Started

+### Prerequisites

+- Python 3.x
+- Libraries: transformers, torch, pandas, etc. (You can install them using `pip install transformers torch pandas`)

+### Training the Model

+1. Clone this repository to your local machine.
+2. Navigate to the `Sentibot_training` folder.
+3. Open `Sentibot_training.ipynb` in Jupyter Notebook.
+4. Follow the steps in the notebook to preprocess the data, fine-tune the BERT model, and evaluate its performance.

+### Using the Online Deployment

+1. Visit the link provided in the `Sentibot_website.txt` file.
+2. Enter the text you want to analyze in the input box on the webpage.
+3. The sentiment prediction will be displayed immediately.

+## Contributing

+Feel free to fork this repository and make your own improvements.
+If you have any suggestions or find any issues, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.